Most people treat fear like a stop sign.

 Before we can learn to use fear to our advantage, it’s essential to understand what it is and why we experience it.

-From a biological standpoint, fear is a survival mechanism, triggering a “fight or flight” response in the face of perceived danger.
+From a biological standpoint, it is a survival mechanism, triggering a “fight or flight” response in the face of perceived danger.

 When we encounter a threat, our bodies release adrenaline and other stress hormones, preparing us to confront or flee the danger.

-On a psychological level, fear often arises from uncertainty or perceived threats to our well-being.
+On a psychological level, it often arises from uncertainty or perceived threats to our well-being.

 It can stem from past experiences, societal conditioning, or innate anxieties ingrained in our evolutionary history.
 While it can be a natural response to genuine danger, it can also be triggered by imagined threats or irrational beliefs.
 (1)